How to Attach a Door Knocker Without Screws

 2. Wear protective eyewear and gloves when attaching a door knocker without screws.
 Wear safety glasses if something happens while drilling or hammering and gloves to protect your hands from debris or splinters.

 3. Choose the right adhesive for your project.
 Several types of adhesives are available for this task; however, some may not be suitable for certain materials.
-Be sure to research and select the right one based on your door knocker material and the surface you are attaching it to.
+Be sure to research and select the right one based on your door knocker material and the surface to which you are attaching it.

 4. Mark where you will place the door knocker before applying any adhesive.
 This is important to ensure even placement of the door knocker so that it hangs straight from the surface.